zspitz/dlr/docs/expr-tree-spec/api-reference.md

 It would be rare that an ET producer would need to use this factory or node kind.
 It exists with special semantics for use in LINQ v1 language features.
 In v-next+1 we'll consider a complete quasi-quoting model.
 See section 4.4.42 for more information.

 Expression must be non-null.
-Expression.Type must be Expression&lt;T&gt;, where T is a delegate type.
+Expression.Type must be Expression\<T\>, where T is a delegate type.

 The resulting UnaryExpression has: